inkline/inkline.io/content/docs/utilities/css/text.md

 ---
-title: Utilities - Text - Inkline
+title: CSS Utility Classes - Text - Inkline
 description: Use common text utilities to control alignment, wrapping, weight, and more.
 ---

-# Text Utilities
+:ContentHeading{ title="Text" subtitle="CSS Utility Classes" }
 ## Use common text utilities to control alignment, wrapping, weight, and more.

 ### Text Alignment